Additional Calculation Examples for Personal Allowance

 Add ½ remaining gross wages (earned income exclusion) $65

-Because Tom’s personal allowance will change every month depending on his SSI and wages, the amount that he contributes from his wages towards his room and board/rent will also change every month.
+Because Robin’s personal allowance will change every month depending on their SSI and wages, the amount that they contribute from wages toward room and board/rent will also change every month.